Mehdi Nafti: Coaching career

 On 10 June 2016, Nafti was given his first managerial job, at Segunda División B club Marbella FC, despite reportedly not possessing the licence required to manage at that level.
 After a series of poor results, he was fired on 7 March 2017.

 Nafti was hired by another Segunda B club, Mérida AD, on 27 June 2017; he lasted until 20 December.
 The following 12 March, after the resignation of his successor, Loren, he returned to the Estadio Romano as manager, but left at the end of the season after failing to prevent their relegation.

 In October 2018, Nafti took over as manager of CD Badajoz, also of the third division, until the end of the season.
 In the 2019–20 season, his team eliminated UD Las Palmas (second tier) and SD Eibar (top flight) from the Copa del Rey before an extra-time loss to Granada CF in the last 16.
 He was dismissed on 4 February 2020 with the team fourth in the league.

 On 9 October 2020, Nafti was announced as manager of Étoile Sportive du Sahel in his home nation, but returned to Spain five days later, after being appointed in charge of second division side CD Lugo.
 He was sacked from the latter club the following 28 February, after a 1–4 loss to UD Almería.

 Nafti replaced sacked Asier Garitano at the helm of CD Leganés, also in the Spanish second division, on 31 October 2021.
 He left the following 5 June, as his contract would not be renewed.

 A week after leaving Leganés, Nafti signed a one-year contract with newly relegated Levante UD.
 He was sacked on 10 October 2022, having won twice and taken ten points from nine games.

 On 2 January 2023, Nafti was hired to replace Hussein Ammouta as manager of African champions Wydad AC of Morocco.
 His debut three days later in the Botola was a 2–1 loss at SCC Mohammédia.
 The following month he led the club at the 2022 FIFA Club World Cup on home soil, being eliminated in their first match by Al Hilal SFC on penalties.
 On 26 February, he was replaced by Juan Carlos Garrido.

 On 5 December 2023, Nafti returned to Spain and replaced Fran Fernández at the helm of AD Alcorcón, also in the second division.
 The following 3 June, after suffering relegation, he left the club.

+Nafti took over Qatar Stars League side Al-Khor SC on 16 October 2024, but left by mutual consent the following 19 March.
+On 26 November 2025, he returned to Spain after being named at the helm of SD Ponferradina.
+The following 30 June, Nafti signed a new one-year contract ahead of the upcoming campaign.